cuiyongbo/hello-world/my_wiki/millitary_terms.rst

 | The straits of Gibraltar are the gate of the Mediterranean. [直布羅陀海峡]
 | The Suez Canal joins the Mediterranean and the Red Sea. [蘇伊士運河]
 |
+| strait
+| Definition: A very difficult situation especially because of lack of money.
+| Usage: The factory is in dire straits.
+| Definition: A narrow passage of water that connect two seas or large areas of water, especially in the names of places.
+| Usage: the Straits of Gibraltar (直布罗陀海峡)
+|
 | workhorse
 | Definition: a workhorse is a horse is used to do a job, for example to pull a plough.
 | Definition: If you describe a person or machine as a workhorse, you mean that they can be relied upon to do a large amount of work, especiall work that is dull or routine.